Government plans to scrap mandatory jab requirement in health and social care

 He said it is only right to review the policy, given that the Delta variant, dominant at the time the policy was announced, has now been replaced by the less severe Omicron.

-This, combined with greater population protection from vaccines, means it is “not only right but responsible to revisit the balance of risks and opportunities that guided our original decision last year”, he said.
+This, combined with greater population protection as a result of the vaccines, means it is “not only right but responsible to revisit the balance of risks and opportunities that guided our original decision last year”, he said.

-Mr Javid said the Government will seek “fresh advice”, including from the Chied Medical Officer Professor Sir Chris Whitty and the UK Health Security Agency.
+Mr Javid said the Government will seek “fresh advice”, including from the Chief Medical Officer Professor Sir Chris Whitty and the UK Health Security Agency.

 Announcing a consultation, he told the House of Commons: “Subject to the responses and the will of this house, the Government will revoke the regulations.